-A Bachelor of Science in Radiologic Science degree is awarded to a student who has:
+A Bachelor of Science in Radiologic Sciences (BSRS) degree is awarded to a student who has:

-- Completed a minimum of 120 credits including 50 in general education and 70 in radiography. - Achieved a cumulative GPA of 2.0 or higher. - A student who transfers into the radiologic science program must complete a minimum of 65 credits in radiologic science credits at Bellin College. - Completed all required courses with a grade of C or higher. - Fulfilled the student assessment test requirements. - Successfully completed all curriculum requirements no later than 6 years after initial entrance into the program. - It is mandatory for all graduates to have a professional photo taken or submitted.
+- Completed a minimum of 120 credits including 50 in general education and 70 in radiologic sciences.
+For credits required to graduate, see the general education course requirements under "Admission Requirements" or the following "Academic Plans" for each specific option. - Achieved a cumulative GPA of 2.0 or higher. - A student who transfers into the radiologic science program must complete a minimum of 44 credits in radiologic science credits at Bellin College. - Completed all required courses with a grade of C or higher. - Fulfilled the student assessment test requirements. - Successfully completed all curriculum requirements no later than six (6) years after initial entrance into the program. - It is mandatory for all graduates to have a professional photo taken or submitted.
 There is no cost to the student if the photo is taken by the vendor chosen by the College.
 If a photo is submitted, there may be costs incurred.
 This photo is used at the commencement ceremony and is also included in a collage of graduates.